Vy Buss

 Vy Buss, formerly branded as Nettbuss, is the largest bus company in Norway, owned by Vy.
 It was established on 10 February 2000 as the continuation of the bus operations from former NSB Biltrafikk.
 In addition to bus services in major parts of Norway, it also operates buses in Sweden through subsidiaries.

 The company has its headquarters in Oslo with the operations being performed by subsidiaries.
 The company has about 25% market share in Norway and offers local and express bus services, and tour coaches through Peer Gynt Tours.
 The corporation has approximately 5,000 employees.

 Most of the routes are on contract or public service obligation (PSO) with the counties, and in some counties the buses are branded with the counties public transport brands, like Ruter in Akershus and Kolumbus in Rogaland.
 On some regional high-frequency routes Nettbuss uses its own brand TIMEkspressen (the hourly express).

 History

 NSB Bilruter was established on 9 November 1925 as part of the Norwegian State Railway to offer supplementary bus services in Trøndelag.
-The first route was from Hell to Selbu, known as Selburuta.
+The first route was from Hell to Selbu Municipality, known as Selburuta.
 The company developed a number of routes to supplement train services.

 In 1996, the bus division was made a separate limited company, NSB Biltrafikk AS, wholly owned by NSB.
 The new company started a vast acquisition of numerous local bus companies in addition to winning public service obligation contracts with some Norwegian counties.
 In 2000, the company changed its name to Nettbuss.
 The same year the truck division was sold to the Norwegian Postal Service.

 Among the companies acquired by Nettbuss are: